weakish/docs-en/views/rest_api.md

    https://{{host}}/1.1/scan/classes/Article
 ```

-As mentioned above, by default the results are order by `objectId` (ascending).
+As mentioned above, by default the results are in ascending order by `objectId`.
 To return results ordered by other attribute,
 pass that attribute as the `scan_key` parameter.